critocrito/dashp/Readme.md

 whenElse :: Promise p => (p a -> Boolean) -> (p a -> p b) -> (p a -> p b) -> p c
 ```

 This is a conditional branch like the builtin `if ... else` construct.
+The
+`predicate`, `consequent` and `alternative` functions can either return a
+value or a Promise.

 ```javascript
 import {whenElse} from "dashp";